StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/supported-types.md

 Contrary to the NodeTypes discussed above, there are various NodeTypes which don't get mapped to a specific CloudFormation resource but are rather added to the EC2 instance that they're meant to be hosted on.
 Specifically, this is done by the `OperationHandler` and `EnvironmentHandler` classes.

 The `Operationhandler` takes the create, start and configure operations and adds them as files and commands to the CFNInit of the underlying EC2 instance.
 Specifically, this means that the dependencies and artifacts are marked as files to be uploaded to the S3 Bucket and marking the EC2 instance as an instance in need of Authentication.
 The authentication mentioned here is needed for the EC2 instance to access the S3 Bucket containing the files.
-Both artifacts and dependencies are also added as CFNFiles to the CFNInit, meaning that the cfn-init script will download them during the initial bootstrapping of these EC2 instance.
+Both artifacts and dependencies are also added as CFNFiles to the CFNInit, meaning that the cfn-init script will download them during the initial bootstrapping of these EC2 instances.
 Lastly, the path to the artifact on the EC2 instance and the inputs for the operation are added as a CFNCommand to the CFNInit, meaning that it will be executed by the cfn-init script during the bootstrapping.

 In order to allow the nodes to access the input variables of the start operations during runtime, the inputs are also added to the `environmentMap` of the `CloudFormationModule`.
-Later during the [transform phase](transformation-workflow.md), these variables are get written to `etc/environment` on the EC2 instance through `setEnv` scripts.
+Later during the [transform phase](transformation-workflow.md), these variables are written to `etc/environment` on the EC2 instance through `setEnv` scripts.

 That being said, most of these NodeTypes require additional or alternative steps unique to them in order to be properly transformed.
-The following are explanation of how the transformation of each of these NodeTypes differs from the generic transformation behaviour.
+Next follows an explanation of how the transformation of each of these NodeTypes differs from the generic transformation behaviour.

 ### Apache